esperanca/personal_website/src/pages/about.md

 ---
 ![A photograph of Daniel Souza](/images/daniel_souza_photo.jpg "A photograph of Daniel Souza ")

 Design executives and leaders often hire me when they need to scale their design and research teams.
-Or if they have high-stakes projects that need an experienced, hands-on design lead to deliver the impossible.
+Or if they have high-stakes projects that require an experienced, hands-on design lead to deliver the impossible.

 I've been designing digital products for about two decades.
 This involves creating services, experiences, and processes - and rethinking how organizations work.

 I've led product, content and service design teams at Babylon Health, Farfetch and British Telecom.
-And worked in consultancies like Publicis Sapient, Isobar and Wunderman.
+And also worked in consultancies like Publicis Sapient, Isobar and Wunderman.

 My experience covers a range of industries, from financial services, healthcare, media, and e-commerce to telecommunications.